 Long story short, every homeowner should take steps to winterize their home plumbing.
 This may include:

-- Insulating pipes.
+Insulating pipes.
 Cover pipes in exterior walls or uninsulated attics and basements with foam rubber or fiberglass sleeves.
 These are available at most hardware stores.

-- Leave taps on.
+Leave taps on.
 If you face a particularly harsh cold snap, you may be able to prevent frozen pipes by leaving faucets on just enough to let out a trickle of water.

-- Disconnect and drain outdoor hoses.
+Disconnect and drain outdoor hoses.
 Leaving exterior hoses connected may allow ice to build up, which can lead to interior plumbing problems.

-- Cover outdoor faucets.
+Cover outdoor faucets.
 Winter covers for your exterior faucets are an inexpensive way to winterize your home plumbing.

-Perhaps the easiest way to winterize your home plumbing is to make sure you and everyone living with you knows how to shut off your water supply.
+Perhaps the easiest way to winterize your home plumbing is to make sure you and everyone living with you know how to shut off your water supply.
 Find both the main shut-off valve as well as the shut-off valves on your other fixtures, such as your:

 Granted, this won’t completely save you from water damage, but it can minimize problems if a pipe bursts.

-Space heaters, candles, fireplaces, and holiday decorations create serious fire risk during the winter months.
+Space heaters, candles, fireplaces, and holiday decorations create serious fire risks during the winter months.
 You already test (or should test) smoke detectors once every month, so why not take the onset of the winter holidays as a cue to change the batteries?

 Trimming trees reduces the chance of a branch breaking and falling on your home, car, or fence.
-Before the onset of serious snow, late fall or early winter in many areas of the county, is a good time to trim back branches.
+Before the onset of serious snow, late fall or early winter in many areas of the county is a good time to trim back branches.
 That’s when many trees are dormant, and trees have bare branches so pruning is easier.

-Depending on the circumstances and your policy, your homeowners insurance typically covers the cost of many of the potential claims in this list.
+Depending on the circumstances and your policy, your homeowner's insurance typically covers the cost of many of the potential claims in this list.
 However, the last thing you want is to have a claim during the harsh winter months.
 Do what you can to prevent a claim from happening in the first place.